 - Eat wild fish: Wild fish have far more omegas than farmed fish.
 Farmed fish have the same problems as conventional meats.
 They are routinely given antibiotics, fed soy and corn, and are dyed to make their flesh look healthy.
 Farmed fish and shrimp are to be avoided.
 Learn which fish are safe to eat in my Seafood Survival Guide.

 - Avoid vegetables oils: Vegetable oils promote inflammation.
 Corn, sunflower, safflower, canola, soybean (Asian food) and any other vegetable oil are to be avoided completely.
 Olive oil is OK, but only raw.
 This also means avoiding fried foods that are fried in vegetable oil.
 We only began consuming these products a couple hundred years ago.
 Our bodies are not designed to consume them.
-Use cold pressed coconut oil, butter, animal fats, and lard for cooking as they have a high burn point.
+Use cold pressed animal fats and lard for cooking as they have a high burn point.

 - Eat oils that reduce inflammation: Fish oil, cod liver oil, GLA supplements, coconut oil (contains GLA), flax oil (or freshly ground flax seeds) reduce inflammation.